-This is primarily a Yodle Review, but you can apply all the pro’s and con’s to all big box store online advertising companies that target small and local businesses.
+This article is primarily a Yodle Review, but you can apply all the pro’s and con’s to all big box store online advertising companies that target small and local businesses.
 For specific complaints about Yodle, read all the comments left by others below.

-You need to understand what good local online advertising is to decide if Yodle is worth the money.
+You need to understand what quality local online advertising is to decide if Yodle is worth the money.
 Good online marketing and high rankings can be summed up to Good Content and Links to your website.

 How Much Does Yodle Cost? | Yodle Pricing | Yodle Fees

 The cost for the Yodle package outlined above is $179.00 per/town, per/month, and no set-up fee.
 If you visit the Yodle website for pricing, you will be directed to a squeeze page (a page designed to acquire your contact info) before you get answers.
 You pay only for the first two-three months, then just the months you are on the front page of Google.
 However, their legal guarantee does not cover the first 2-3 months; you have to pay for those.